 When osteoporosis knocks on life’s door so hard it splinters a bone, you rarely think of seeking out a replacement—hopping in the car and driving to the nearest supermarket to pick out a nice-looking femur.
 Yet, that is exactly the innate reaction of your body, and with the right nutrients, you can ceaselessly replace your bones without second thought.
+Is it possible a vitamin can help?

 Few people realize that the entire skeleton is constantly being remodeled.
 All your bone mass is completely replaced approximately every 7 years.
 Bone is comprised of a hard-outer shell and spongy